SamGreenwood84/12-build-a-database/README.md

 THEN I am presented with: ?
 Are you entering a new department?
 (Y/N)

-WHEN I choose no the line of questions and input continues
+WHEN I choose no the questions and input continues

 WHEN I choose yes